dockur/windows/readme.md

       CPU_CORES: "4"
     ```

-  * ### How do I change the size of the data disk?
+  * ### How do I change the size of the disk?

     To expand the default size of 64 GB, add the `DISK_SIZE` setting to your compose file and set it to your preferred capacity:

     ```yaml
     environment:
-      DISK_SIZE: "128G"
+      DISK_SIZE: "256G"
     ```

     This can also be used to resize the existing disk to a larger capacity without any data loss.

-  * ### How do I change the location of the data disk?
+  * ### How do I change the storage location?

-    To change the location of the data disk, include the following bind mount in your compose file:
+    To change the storage location, include the following bind mount in your compose file:

     ```yaml
     volumes: